apache/shenyu-website/docs/deployment/deployment-package.md

 ### Start ShenYu Bootstrap with ShenYu Agent

-> 2.4.2 version started to support shenyu-agent ([Observability](../user-guide/observability/observability.md))
+> 2.4.2 version started to support shenyu-agent

 Agent related configuration is in `./agent/conf`.
+For detailed configuration, please refer to [Observability](../user-guide/observability/observability.md)

 If you want to start bootstrap with shenyu-agent, you just need to add one parameter at startup: agent